chrisjd20/moonsimdata/character_wide_cards/BROWSER_SETUP.md

 - ✅ No installation required
 - ✅ Works on desktop and mobile browsers
 - ✅ Filter by name or faction
+- ✅ Toggle image preview mode (on/off)
+- ✅ Expand any character to full-size view
 - ✅ Select only characters you want
-- ✅ Preview before generating
+- ✅ Preview PDF layout before generating
 - ✅ Multiple format support
+- ✅ Lazy loading for optimal performance
 - ✅ Images cached for faster subsequent generation
 - ✅ Matches Python script output exactly